CALIFORNIA BOARD OF CHIROPRACTIC EXAMINERS

 |PROCTOLOGICAL & GYNECOLOGICAL EXAMINATIONS:

-Min. # years pre-professional education required for licensure: Transcripts documenting minimum of 60 pre-chiropractic college credits satisfactory to the Board.
+Min. # years pre-professional education required for licensure: Chiropractic college certifies pre-chiropractic hours are met based on CCE's standards.
 Plus 4,400 chiropractic hours.
 No requirement for a 4-year degree planned at this time.

 Accreditation for Chiropractic Programs/Institutions: Approved by a USDE-approved accrediting agency and approved by the CA Board.
 In addition, the school’s curriculum must meet statutory requirements.
 Board approves CCE-accredited colleges individually.

 Practice chiropractic as taught in chiropractic colleges, without drugs or surgery.
-For a complete copy of the law, refer to the Board’s website.
+For a complete copy of the law, refer to the Board’s website at www.chiro.ca.gov

 |OTHER REFERENCE INFORMATION: